 3 tablespoons cornstarch

 3-4 drops red food coloring (optional)

-Bring to a boil and simmer 2 minutes.
+Bring to a boil and simmer for about 2 minutes.

 Sieve mixture reserving liquid.

-Remove from heat and stir in food coloring.
+Remove from heat and stir in food coloring (if desired).

-Spread about 1/4 cup glaze over bottom and sides of baked crust.
+Spread about 1/4 cup glaze over the bottom and sides of baked crust.

-Arrange half of berries, stem side down in crust.
+Arrange 1/2 of berries, stem side down in crust.

-Spoon half of remaining glaze over berries. covering each berry.
+Spoon 1/2 of the remaining glaze over the berries.
+Covering each berry.